Nurses Put Your Savings to Work

 - 2 min read

-Why "Idle Cash" in Your Checking Account Is Costing You Money
+Why "Idle Cash" in Your Checking Account Hamstrings your Sucess.

-Having a full checking account feels safe and organized, but excessive cash sitting in a non-interest-bearing account is actually a financial risk.
-When money sits idle, it’s not just resting—it’s losing value.
+Having a full checking account feels safe and organized, especially between travel gigs or raising a family.
+And don't get me wrong, you NEED cash.
+However, excessive cash sitting in a non-interest-bearing account is actually a financial risk.
+When too much money sits idle, it’s not just resting—it’s losing value.

 The Silent Thief: Inflation